Peter H. Sarno

 Peter H. Sarno (March 31, 1954) is an American novelist, short story writer, journalist, editor, and teacher.

 Early life and education

 Sarno was born in Lynn, Massachusetts, and raised in nearby Revere, Massachusetts.
-He attended Salem State University and earned a bachelor's degree from Harvard Extension School, then took graduate courses at Boston University and later earned a Master of Arts from the University of Massachusetts Boston.
+He attended Salem State University and received a bachelor's degree from Harvard Extension School, later enrolling in graduate courses at Boston University before earning a Master of Arts from the University of Massachusetts Boston.
 While a graduate student at UMass Boston, Sarno won the Donald E. Cookson prize in non-fiction.

 Career

 Sarno taught computer courses at Northern Essex Community College and literature and memoir courses at the University of Massachusetts Boston.
-His work has appeared in The Boston Globe, Music World magazine, Sweet Potato, Gannettnewspapers, GateHouse Media, and other outlets.
+His work has appeared in The Boston Globe, Music World, Gannett newspapers, GateHouse Media, and other outlets.